SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 supports, including 3D vector images with n components.

-The Show function first searches the "PATH" environment variable, then additional standard locations are examined, if problems are encountered the correct path can be added to this environment variable and the **"debugOn**" option to **"Show**" flag set.
+The Show function first searches the "PATH" environment variable, then additional standard locations are examined.
+If problems are encountered the correct path can be added to this environment variable.
+Enabling the **"debugOn**" option to **"Show**", allows the user to see where SimpleITK is searching for Fiji (or other viewing application), and the actual command used to launch the viewing application.

-The Show function can also be configured to invoke some other viewing application using the SITK_SHOW_COMMAND environment variable.
+The Show function can also be configured to use some other viewing application via the SITK_SHOW_COMMAND environment variable.

 IPython and Jupyter
 -------------------